 A surface model on the other hand only consists of a wireframe, and data describing the surface.
 These can be free-form surfaces like Bezier curves or NURBS surfaces, and others but it contains no information on the model’s content.
 Surface models are sufficient for many applications, like 3D animation, graphic design, and even 3D printing.

 Of course, you’re not stuck with either one or the other.
-Most free CAD software allows you to convert between solid, and surface 3D models.
+Most free CAD software allow you to convert between solid, and surface 3D models.

-License: The text of "28 Best Free CAD Software Tools (Free CAD Programs)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "40 Best CAD Software Tools / CAD Programs (Most are Free)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.